chr211/cyberTRIP/README.md

 Throughout its development, CyberTRIP has been shaped by the need for a simple and efficient design, influenced by ongoing feedback from stakeholders.
 This approach ensured that every feature implemented was powerful and satisfied the practical needs of users.
-The iterative Agile development process, combined with the team's flexibility in adopting new technologies such as Flask and Jinja, along with their experience with MongoDB and JavaScript, was useful in creating a platform that is both advanced and intuitive.
+The iterative Agile development process, combined with the flexibility in adopting new technologies such as Flask and Jinja, along with experience with MongoDB and JavaScript, was useful in creating a platform that is both advanced and intuitive.

-In conclusion, we think that the development of CyberTRIP shows that a compact, efficient, and easy to use incident response platform can be created and used for basic workflows within a security operations center.
+In conclusion, the development of CyberTRIP shows that a compact, efficient, and easy to use incident response platform can be created and used for basic workflows within a security operations center.